kj-49/path-pilot/README.md

 ## Path Pilot

-Path Pilot is a self-navigating robot built running on an [AVR128DB28](https://www.microchip.com/en-us/product/avr128db28) microcontroller and built for a project during my 2nd of Electrical Engineering.
+__Path Pilot__ is a self-navigating robot built on an [AVR128DB28](https://www.microchip.com/en-us/product/avr128db28) microcontroller.
+It was developed as part of a project during my second year of Electrical Engineering.

 ## PCB
-As a bonus to our project, our group was given the opportunity to order a PCB for our circuit design.
-Given this was our first exposure to PCB designing and not a requirement to the project, it was neccessary for us to learn PCB design software on our own.
-[This](https://github.com/kj-49/path-pilot/tree/main/pcb/path-pilot-pcb) is what we came up with.
+As an additional aspect of our project, our group had the opportunity to design and order a PCB for our circuit.
+This was our first exposure to PCB design, and since it wasn't a requirement for the project, we had to learn how to use PCB design software independently.
+[Here](https://github.com/kj-49/path-pilot/tree/main/pcb/path-pilot-pcb) is what we came up with.

 #### Schematic
 ![Schematic](https://github.com/kj-49/path-pilot/blob/main/media/schematic.JPG)